MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 We're aware that many improvements could be added to this project and this is one of the reason we're relasing it.
 If you think of any feature that could be added don't hesitate to fork the repo and create a pull request.
-If you're also facing an issue running the app do not hesitate to report it: we'll try to fix it as soon as possible.
+If you're also facing an issue running the app do not hesitate to <a href="https://github.com/MarwanDebbiche/post-tuto-deployment/issues">report</a> it: we'll try to fix it as soon as possible.

 That's all folks! 🎉